 How to ensure it’s a fair summary dismissal

-Remember that it’s important to act reasonably during a dismissal.
+That’s why it’s important to act reasonably during a dismissal.
 Even if your reason is fair and you’ve thoroughly investigated the need to let an employee go, you must follow the correct disciplinary process.

-This is what you should do to ensure you avoid unfair dismissal, as the tribunal looks at these areas.
+This is what you should do to ensure you avoid unfair dismissal, as the tribunal looks at these areas:

-- Showing that you’ve acted reasonably.
+- Show that you’ve acted reasonably.

 Notice periods and agency workers

 You or the agency worker don’t have to give the notice to end an assignment early.
 The exception is unless it's clearly written in the contract or assignment information.
 Usually, you need to tell them in writing, through a written notification, depending on the contract.